Dynatrace/AWSMonitoringTutorials/README.md

 **Step-by-Step Guide**
 1. Open [Dynatrace Doc: How do I start Amazon Web Service Monitoring](https://help.dynatrace.com/infrastructure-monitoring/amazon-web-services/how-do-i-start-amazon-web-services-monitoring/).
-2. Follow the instructions for either Role or Key-based authentication 2.1.
-Role-based:
+2. Follow the instructions for either Role or Key-based authentication
+3. Tip for Role-based: Make sure you remember the Role Name, your AWS Account ID and the External ID while creating the role.
+You will need it at the very last step of the configuration
-3. Once done Validate that Dynatrace shows data in the AWS Dashboard
+4. Once done Validate that Dynatrace shows data in the AWS Dashboard

 # Lab 2 Install OneAgent On EC2 Instance
 This lab will teach us how to install a Dynatrace OneAgent on a Linux EC2 Instance.